 My name is Lisa Macafee.
 I am a community college counselor sourcing resources for my students.
 I am also autistic, gendervague/nonbinary, and Pan/greysexual and have two autistic children.

 I am a passionate believer that education can open doors for people financially, socially, and personally.
 It did for me.
 I have been counseling at the community college level for three years and taught Social Sciences full-time at Los Amigos High School for 11 years before counseling.
 My motivation to work in education derives from my own experiences.
-My father was a veteran and struggled with mental health and I grew up in a dysfunctional home.
+My father was a veteran and struggled with mental health.
 When I graduated from Saddleback Community College, I became the first and still only member of my family to graduate from college.
 It was not an easy journey for me.
-While I attended Saddleback, I worked full time and lived in a trailer park.
+While I attended school, I worked full time and lived in a senior citizen's mobile home park.
 I recognize that my life would have been very different if not for educators who inspired me to keep going.
-Sadly, many of my friends did not make it to college or adulthood with me.
+Sadly, many of my friends did not make it through college or to adulthood with me.
 I believe the educational system failed them by being unresponsive to the needs of a changing demographic.
 I have made it my mission to use education as a safety net for students – to engage, enlighten, and inspire so that students are drawn in to their schooling as opposed to feeling alienated by it.
 The message I impart to my students is that education can bring a sense of self-worth and dignity to people who are struggling.
 It did for me.
 It can for you.

-I have a Master’s degree in Educational Counseling, a PPS School Counseling Credential, a Bachelor’s degree in Social Sciences, teaching credentials in Social Sciences, Health Sciences, Autism Added Authorization, CTE/ROP Education and Child Development, am a Certified Autism Specialist, and am pursuing my PsyD.
+I am done with all the courses for my PsyD in Clinical Psychology and am working on my doctoral project on the intersection of gender diversity and autism now.
+I have a Master’s degree in Educational Counseling, a PPS School Counseling Credential, a Bachelor’s degree in Social Sciences, teaching credentials in Social Sciences, Health Sciences, Autism Added Authorization, CTE/ROP Education and Child Development, am a Certified Autism Specialist, and my AA from community college.